Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency

 In classical time series analysis, this random process is typically assumed to have zero first-order statistics.
 The focus is then on analyzing the second-order statistics, mainly for the purpose of forecasting.
-Seasonality of a time series (that is, an oscillatory pattern of known periodicity in its mean) is removed by differencing the sequence~\cite{Brockwell_Davis:2002}.
-When a time series is modelled as a sum of a parametric periodic mean function and a stationary noise sequence, there is a small body of statistics literature on methods and algorithms to estimate its periodicity when unknown.
-In a pioneering work on statistical inference of unknown periodicity, Fisher~\cite{Fisher1929} proposed a maximum periodogram test, which was later investigated and extended~\cite{Hannan1961,LewisFieller1979,Priestley1981, Chiu1989,LinLiu2009}.
-Parametric and non-paramtric approaches have found applications in modelling the light curves of variable stars with chirp behavior in their frequencies~\cite{Genton_Hall:2007} and possible oscillatory patterns~\cite{Oh_Nychka_Brown_Charbonneau:2004,Bickel_Kleijn_Rice:2008}, and a more general combination of all of the above has also been considered~\cite{DeLivera_Alysha_Hyndman_Snyder:2011}.
-However, it seems that in time series literature, little attention has been paid to the possibility of complex seasonality with time-varying amplitude and frequency.
-To capture nonstationarity, a random process can be modelled as locally stationary~\cite{Silverman1957,Dahlhaus:1997}, piecewise locally stationary~\cite{zhou2013heteroscedasticity,Zhou2014}, or satisfying a time-varying autoregressive (AR) model~\cite{Hallin:1978}, for example.
-It is interesting that one of major driving forces in the recent surge in nonstationary time series analysis lies in modelling such series via various evolutionary spectral decompositions of the underlying covariance structure, which shares a similar flavour to that of TF analysis.
-That is, one seeks to model general classes of nonstationary time series by various time-varying Fourier or wavelet representations of the covariance.
-See for instance~\cite{Priestley1965} and~\cite{Dahlhaus:1997} for an evolutionary Fourier decomposition or Cramer representation approach, and~\cite{Nason2000} for a method based on time-varying wavelet spectra.
-Among others, \cite{Adak1998} and~\cite{Ombao2001} provide contributions in estimating algorithms.
+Seasonality of a time series (that is, an oscillatory pattern of known periodicity in its mean) is modeled separately or included in the covariance structure~\cite{Brockwell_Davis:2002}.
+When a time series is modeled as a sum of a parametric periodic mean function and a stationary noise sequence, there is a small body of statistics literature on methods and algorithms to estimate its periodicity when unknown.
+The common ground with TF analysis originates in investigating ``local spectral behavior'' \cite{Priestley1967}, a generalization of the idea of using the spectrum to capture local behavior.
+See Section \ref{Section More Simulation} for more literature review.
+This direction has a long history, beginning with the consideration of analytic model \cite{Gabor:1946,Picinbono:1997} and more recently progressing to the {\em adaptive harmonic model} (AHM) modeling time-varying frequency and amplitude \cite{Daubechies_Lu_Wu:2011,Chen_Cheng_Wu:2014}, or {\em adaptive non-harmonic model} (ANHM) further modeling nonsinusoidal, time-varying oscillatory patterns~\cite{Wu:2013,lin2016waveshape}{.
+Unlike the classical time series analysis, in this direction the oscillation is modeled in the first-order statistics.}